rindow/rindow.github.io/_neuralnetworks/index.md

 What is the Rindow Neural Networks
 ----------------------------------
-The Rindow Neural Networks is a high-level neural networks library for PHP.
+Rindow Neural Networks is a high-level neural network library for PHP.
-You can achieve powerful machine learning on PHP.
+Powerful machine learning can be achieved with PHP.

-- You can build machine learning models for DNNs, CNNs, RNNs, and Attentions.
+- Build DNN, CNN, RNN, and attention machine learning models.
-- You can use your knowledge of Python and Keras as it is.
+- You can use your knowledge of Python and Keras as is.
-- Samples of popular Computer Vision and natural language processing are available.
+- Popular computer vision and natural language processing samples available.
-- The PHP extension can process data twice as fast as the tensorflow CPU version.
+- By calling high-speed calculation libraries, it can process data as fast as the TensorFlow CPU version.
-- You don't need a dedicated machine learning environment.
-It can be done on an inexpensive laptop.
+- No dedicated machine learning environment required.
+It can be done with an inexpensive laptop.
 - Comes with interesting sample programs.

-The goal is to make it easy to write machine learning models on PHP, just like Keras on Python.
+The goal is to make it easy to create machine learning models in PHP, similar to Keras in Python.

+When using OpenBLAS and Rindow-Matlib,
-If you use the rindow_openblas php extension, you get can calculate at speed close to CPU version of tensorflow.
+It can calculate at speeds close to the CPU version of tensorflow.
-The trained model trained on your laptop is available on general web hosting.
+Pre-trained models trained on laptops are available on popular web hosting.
 You can also benefit from deep learning on popular PHP web hosting services.

-It supports GPU acceleration using OpenCL with rindow_clblas and rindow_opencl.
-You can take advantage of the integrated GPUs in cheap laptops.
+Supports GPU acceleration using OpenCL and CLblast.
+You can take advantage of GPUs integrated into inexpensive laptops.
+No n-vidia graphics card required.

 It has the following features.

-- A high-level neural networks description
+- Writing high-level neural networks
-- Cooperation with high-speed operation library
+- Cooperation with high-speed calculation library
-- Designing for scalability of operation library
+- Designed with consideration to the extensibility of the calculation library
-- To save developers the time to learn how to use this library, we adopt an interface similar to Keras.
+- Adopts a Keras-like interface to save developers time learning how to use this library.

-Rindow Neural Networks usually work with:
+Rindow Neural Networks typically work in conjunction with:

+- Rindow-Matlib: Scientific matrix calculation library suitable for machine learning
-- Rindow Math Matrix: scientific matrix operation library
+- OpenBLAS: The most popular high-speed matrix calculation library
-- Rindow OpenBLAS extension: PHP extension of OpenBLAS
-- Rindow Math Plot: Visualize machine learning results
+- Rindow Math Plot: Visualize machine learning results.
-- Rindow OpenCL extension: PHP extension of OpenCL operating
+- OpenCL: Framework for GPU programming
-- Rindow CLBlast extension: PHP extension of BLAS on GPU (OpenCL)
+- CLBlast: BLAS on GPU (OpenCL)

 Sample programs
 ---------------